kodadot/nft-gallery/CONTRIBUTING.md

 ## Hiring process

-After you've **completed few PRs, which we're merged to the upstream `main` branch**, you will be eligible to join our closer team.
+After you've **completed few PRs, which we've merged to the upstream `main` branch**, you will be eligible to join our closer team.
 We are happy to give you **one-two long-term tasks** to see how good is your talent on complicated, complex and more difficult issues.

 Process behind is to see if we **click together as part of team in long-run.**